Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 Different size interdental brushes

-1. Avoid smoking and drinking alcohol.
-Smoking increases your risk of developing gum disease and causing tooth loss.
+1. Do not smoke and drink alcohol.
+Smoking increases your risk of developing gum disease and causes tooth loss.

-4. Visit your local dentist every three months to make sure that your mouth is healthy.
-We will see you in hospital four months after you complete your radiotherapy treatment for a dental review appointment.
+4. Visit your local dentist every 3 months to make sure your mouth is healthy.
+You will have a dental review appointment at the hospital 4 months after you complete your radiotherapy.

-We will provide any difficult dental treatment you may need but we need you to see your local dentist every three to six months to carry out routine check-ups and dental treatment.
+We will provide any difficult dental treatment you may need.
+However, we need you to see your local dentist every 3 to 6 months to carry out routine check-ups and dental treatment.
 You are at high risk of developing dental disease after radiotherapy.
-Please make sure that you are registered with a local dentist and that you see them regularly because tooth decay can progress very quickly after you have had cancer treatment.
+Please make sure that you are registered with a local dentist and that you see them regularly.
+Tooth decay can progress very quickly after you have had cancer treatment.

-5. Avoid high sugar snacks and drinks between your meals.
-Follow the advice of your oncology team and dietician.
-You may not be aware that fruit juices and fruits have sugar that can cause tooth decay and acid erosion to your teeth.
-Try to limit sugary foods and drinks to meal times only.
+5. Do not have high sugar snacks and drinks between your meals.
+Follow the advice of your Oncology team and dietician.
+Fruit juices and fruits have sugar that can cause tooth decay and acid erosion to your teeth.
+Try to have sugary foods and drinks at meal times only.

-Yes, after you complete your radiotherapy and/or chemotherapy, the Restorative Dental Team will review you again.
-We will help to rehabilitate your mouth as best as possible and tell your GP and dentist about what treatment you have had.
+Yes.
+After you complete your radiotherapy / chemotherapy, the team will review you again.
+We will help to rehabilitate your mouth as best as possible, and tell your GP and dentist about the treatment you have had.

 Summary of products to help your mouth during and after chemotherapy / radiotherapy